mandrasch/openeducationtagger/README.md

-⚠️ Work in progress ⚠️
+⚠️ Work in progress, documentation will be updated in the next days ⚠️

 # OpenEducationTagger